JiajunK/jiajunk.github.io/essays/smartQ.md

 It is a given fact that many people on stack overflow use it as a homework help medium, but the goal is to not let other people find out you are a useless 5th year ICS student struggling to set up a for loop.
 <br>
 <h2>Good Question!</h2>
-Concise yet descriptive title, Nathan H posted a question which received 727 votes and 3.5 million views.
+Concise yet descriptive title, Nathan H posted <a href="https://stackoverflow.com/questions/513832/how-do-i-compare-strings-in-java">a question</a> which received 727 votes and 3.5 million views.
 The language is specified, what this person tried is mentioned, and shows a general foundation of the knowledge.
 People are much more willing to help someone who has given an attempt at researching the problem.
 Questions like this could be googled by others who asks similar questions, making the visibility of this question much higher.